raphaelmansuy/spark_delta_io_sample/README.md

-# Simple example to show how to use the library [delta.io](delta.io) with Spark 3.3.0
+# A simple example to show how to use the library [delta.io](delta.io) with Spark 3.3.0

 ## This example shows how to use the library to read a delta table and write a delta table